JorjaFox/website/content/_posts-old-blog/2009-07-19-its-true-jorja-returns-to-csi.md

 ---
 id: 1915
-title: 'It&#8217;s true!
+title: 'It's true!
 Jorja returns to CSI'
 date: '2009-07-19T12:29:30-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Yes, it''s true.
 She''s back for at least 5 episodes, including the premiere, however this will be sans Grissom.'